 The CDB program offers advanced studies leading to the M.S. and Ph.D. degrees.
 All Ph.D. students are expected to complete a set of core courses during their first two years in the Program that includes cell biology, developmental biology, biochemistry, molecular genetics, and lab rotations.
 The requirements include completing a series of core/elective courses and laboratory research (totaling a minimum of 72 credits), passing parts I and II of the qualifying examination, and writing and defending a research dissertation.

-GUIDE FOR STUDENTS IN THE PROGRAM LEADING TO a Ph.D.
-DEGREE IN CELL AND DEVELOPMENTAL BIOLOGY
+GUIDE FOR STUDENTS IN THE PROGRAM LEADING TO a PHD DEGREE IN CELL AND DEVELOPMENTAL BIOLOGY

-First year admissions to the CDB Program are handled by the Molecular Biosciences Program.
+First year admission to the CDB Program is handled by the Molecular Biosciences Program.
 However, transfer students apply directly to the CDB Program.
 A Bachelor’s degree or its equivalent with at least a grade point average of 3.0 (on a scale of 4.0) is required.
 The most appropriate preparation is an undergraduate major in biology (molecular, cellular, developmental, or microbiology), biochemistry, or chemistry.
 Applicants are also expected to have an adequate background in calculus and physics.

 Admission is competitive and is based on academic work, letters of recommendation, and scores on the GRE General Test and Subject Test.
 TOEFL scores are required of students from countries on which English is not the native language.